National Institutes of Health: Proposal Requirement Changes

 - Costs incurred outside of the project period

-In detailed budgets, data management and sharing costs will be included on a separate line on the R&R Budget Form in section F. Other Direct Costs and must be described in the budget justification.
+In detailed budgets, data management and sharing costs will be included in the appropriate budget categories (personnel, equipment, suppliest, purchased service, etc., and must be described in a separate section in the budget justification, labeled "Data Management and Sharing Justification".

 In modular budgets, data management and sharing costs must be described in the Additional Narrative Justification document.